-Research has revealed that cooked tomatoes are much better for you than raw.
-This is because cooking the fruit breaks down the plant cells that trap the lycopene, the potent carotenoid antioxidant found in tomatoes and other red fruits and vegetables, enabling the body to absorb it more easily.
-AND because lycopene is fat-soluble, when tomatoes are heated in combination with an oil, the body will absorb it even better.
+Research has revealed that cooked tomatoes are actually much better for you than raw.
+This is because cooking the fruit breaks down the plant cells that trap the lycopene, the potent carotenoid antioxidant found in tomatoes and other red fruits and vegetables, enabling the body to absorb it more easily and because lycopene is fat-soluble, when tomatoes are heated in combination with an oil, the body will absorb it even better.

 I've used cherry tomatoes below but you can adjust the cooking time if using larger tomatoes.